Sell-Side Advisory for AI Companies: What Founders Should Know

 Success Fee

 The primary advisory fee, paid upon completion of the transaction.
-Success fees are calculated as a percentage of total enterprise value or equity value — confirm which definition applies, as the difference can be significant for businesses with debt.
+Success fees are calculated as a percentage of total enterprise value or equity value.

 Typical range in APAC mid-market: